How to List Awards & Honors on a Resume (+Examples)

 Award – Student Journalist of the Year, 2022

-Given in recognition of the outstanding contribution to the world of student journalism and awarded for a series of articles printed in the newspaper regarding the increasing rate of dropout of students from the university.
+Given in recognition of the outstanding contribution to the world of student journalism and awarded for a series of articles printed in the newspaper regarding the increasing dropout rate among students from the university.
 The award offered national recognition from a coalition of newspaper and broadcast media.

 Possible titles include: